 Africa will soon be home to the largest workforce in the world.
 Vast numbers of people will live and work in urban settlements that don’t yet exist.
-They will need housing, food, water, energy, health care, education and community.
-Yet with woefully inadequate infrastructure today, Africa will have to turn to a more inclusive economic development and growth model.
+They will need jobs, housing, food, water, energy, health care, education and community.
+Yet with woefully inadequate infrastructure today, Africa must turn to more inclusive economic models.

 The challenges in transforming economic models run deep.
-Public funds currently contribute less than 1% of the projected capital required to achieve the sustainable development goals, while private capital remains at a loss as to how to address the 2030 goals in a manner consistent with traditional investment dynamics, behaviours and biases that drive private allocation.
+Public funds currently contribute far less than the projected capital required to achieve inclusive development, while private capital remains at a loss as to how to address inclusion in a manner consistent with traditional investment dynamics, behaviours and biases.